-Only recently I have been personally maxing Dark Binding at level 13 so that I can have that full duration on the snare and deal more damage when I keep enemies inside Tormented Soil.
+Only recently I have been personally maxing Dark Binding at level 13 so that I can have that full duration on the snare and deal more damage when I keep enemies inside Tormented Shadow.

 If you prefer to max Black Shield at 13 though, then go for it.
-Else, you can always alternate between putting points on Dark Binding and Black Shield, i.e. put a point on one then the other with each consecutive level AFTER Tormented Soil is maxed out.
+Else, you can always alternate between putting points on Dark Binding and Black Shield, i.e. put a point on one then the other with each consecutive level AFTER Tormented Shadow is maxed out.

 This purchase won't go wrong.